-One lesson I learned from my uncle, a professional software recruiter, was that he looked for candidates that didn’t describe their work history using phrases like “I did this, I did that,” instead he valued candidates that championed the efforts of the team.
+One lesson I learned from a corporate headhunter, was that he looked for candidates that didn’t describe their work history using phrases like “I did this, I did that,” instead he valued candidates that championed the efforts of the team.

 Should You Hire a Freelancer or Full-Time Remote Developer?

 A freelance developer is someone that you hire on a contractual agreement to work on a project for a short period.
 Freelancers sign up to marketplace sites like Upwork, Toptal, and Freelancer and qualify their skills through them.